agnesoft/adev/projects/atest/README.md

 auto atest::test(const char *name, auto (*testBody)()->void) -> void
 ```

 Registers a test `testBody` under the name `name`.
 It can be called either within a [test suite](#suite) or in the `main()`.
-When not called within a `suite()` call the test will be registered in the implicit `Global` test suite.
+When not called within a `suite()` call the test will be registered in the implicit `global` (nameless) test suite.
 The second argument is a nullary function that takes no arguments and return nothing.
 It would typically be a lambda.

 Example: